 Her arresting paintings are inspired by human interaction, often drawing parallels between human nature, interaction and instinct, and that of other animals.
 Wallace-Whitfield’s 2012 Animalistic series at Doongalik Studios, which featured large animal heads atop delicate, feminine bodies, sought to capture the animal-like instincts in women.

-The artist’s work has been exhibited in Transforming spaces and in several local galleries.
-Her work is prominently featured at the Nassau International Airport, and is in the collections of the country’s major art collectors.
-She has worked as a curator at the D’Aguilar Art Foundation and curatorial assistant at the National Art Gallery of the Bahamas (NAGB).
+The artist’s work has been exhibited in Transforming Spaces and in several local galleries.
+Her work is prominently featured at the Nassau International Airport, and is in the collections of the country’s major art collectiors.
+She has worked as a curator at the D’Aguilar Art Foundation and curatorial assistant at the National Art Gallery of The Bahamas (NAGB).
 Wallace-Whitfield also attended College of The Bahamas before moving to University of Kent in England in 2014, to study for a degree in the History and Philosophy of Art and Culture.
 Angelika now holds her masters degree in History & Philosophy of Art and is a full-time artist, specializing in murals and other public artworks.